 The primary UX goal being the delivery of Voting Solutions for All People.

-My role as Lead Experience Designer was the implementation and continued development of design language, systems features, work flows and interactions for all new digital touchscreen voting systems to be employed across LA County beginning with the upcoming 2020 election.
-Originating with core research and initial design development by IDEO, our local UX team fulfilled on design language in Sketch, Invision and Zeplin with direct coordination with the engineering teams.
+My role as Lead Experience Designer was to implement and develop the design language, systems features, diagnostics, work flows and interactions for all the new digital touchscreen voting systems employed across LA County beginning with the March 2020 Presidential Primary election.
+Originating with core research and initial design concepts by IDEO, our local UX team fulfilled on design language in Sketch, Invision and Zeplin with direct coordination with the onsite engineering teams.

 In addition, I developed additional workflows, complete diagnostic screen architecture and motion graphic animation using After Effects for the Ballot Marking Devices.

-I lead user engagement, training and service design projects for users on-site at voting centers, including accessibility requirements to accommodate voters who are seeing or hearing impaired or with low-to-no motor control.
-Completed full user validation testing on ballot marking devices with blind, color-blind and standard voters and lead initiatives for modifications based on findings to guarantee accurate election results.
+I lead user engagement, training and service design projects for user and volunteer election workers on-site at Vote Centers, including accommodating stringent accessibility requirements for voters who are seeing or hearing impaired or with low-to-no motor control.
+I facilitated full user validation testing on Ballot Marking Devices (BMDs) with blind, color-blind and standard voters and lead initiatives for modifications based on findings to guarantee accurate election results.

-Our team also worked directly with LA County to develop backend, election worker administration tools at the newly built warehouse to house 33,000 BMDs, load election files and administer diagnostics before they are delivered to the over 1,000 vote centers for elections.
+Our team also worked directly with LA County to develop backend, election worker administration tools at the newly built warehouse to house 33,000 BMDs, load election files and administer diagnostics before they are delivered to the over 1,000 Vote Centers for individual elections.